Only display this question if (Relevance) determines if the question should appear, Jump to allows you to skip the question.

 Result:

-Tip: Consider using the Hide field in mobile app property in special text, numeric, date:time and calculation questions to store data values that can be used to trigger relevance or skip logic conditions.
+Tip: Consider using the Hide field in mobile app property in special text, numeric, date:time and calculation questions to store data values that can be used to trigger display only if or jump logic conditions.